 It’s one thing to make it to the NFL; it’s another to make a living there.
-Jeremiah Attaochu had to battle back from a dark place following an injury to find a role with the 49ers — and his place in the world.
-“That’s my purpose: to be an instrument for God,” he shares.
-What’s yours?
+Jeremiah Attaochu had to battle back from a dark place following an injury to find a role with the 49ers in 2018.
+Today, he continues to make a name for himself, and lives out his purpose, on the Broncos.

 In 2013, Jeremiah was a second-round draft pick out of Georgia Tech.